-In May 2008, the Company granted an aggregate of 47,291 deferred stock units ("DSUs") to non-employee members of its Board of Directors and its Executive Chairman.
-During each of 2007 and 2006, the Company granted an aggregate of approximately 56,000 DSUs to non-employee members of its Board of Directors and to the Company's Executive Chairman.
+The Company has granted deferred stock units ("DSUs") to non-employee members of its Board of Directors and to the Company's Executive Chairman.
 Each DSU represents the right to receive one share of the Company's common stock upon vesting.
 The holder may elect to defer receipt of all or a portion of the vested shares of stock represented by the DSU for a period for at least one year but not more than ten years from the grant date.
-The DSUs typically vest 50% upon the first anniversary of grant date, with the remaining 50% vesting in equal installments of 12.5% each quarter thereafter.
+The DSUs typically vest 50% upon the first anniversary of grant date, with the remaining 50% vesting in equal installments of 12.5% each quarter thereafter so that all DSUs are vested in full at the end of two years from date of grant.
+If a director has completed one year of Board service, vesting of 100% of the DSUs held by such director will accelerate at the time of his or her departure from the Board.